 I typically arrive near the end of hair and makeup, allowing time for touch-ups and capturing those final moments of anticipation.
 But remember, it’s your day!
 Let me know what feels best for you.

 The size and number of group combinations will determine the time needed.
-I usually suggest around 10 combinations but it’s best to consider minimizing groups to avoid merging into cocktail hour or portrait time.
+I usually suggest around 10 combinations, but it’s best to consider minimising groups to avoid merging into cocktail hour or portrait time.

 I always scout locations beforehand to ensure beautiful aesthetics & light for your portraits.
-Consider how much time you’d like to spend away from guests – some couples prioritize socializing, while others prefer more portraits.
-Keep in mind, however, the more time we have, the more relaxed we will be, creating better images.
+Consider how much time you’d like to spend away from guests – some couples prioritise socialising, while others prefer more portraits.
+Keep in mind, however, the more time we have, the more relaxed we will be, creating better images. -

 Partner one or Groom: 30 – 45mins